sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/ps.md

 $$ \frac{\text{number of primitive roots of $p$  among } 1, \dotsc, p-1}{p-1} = \frac{2}{6} = \frac{1}{3}. $$
 Find five odd primes whose primitive root density is exactly 1/2.
 Does there exist an odd prime whose primitive root density is larger than 1/2?

+    *Note*.
+No one knows for sure if there are more than five odd primes whose primitive root density is exactly 1/2...!

 7. Submit a solution to a problem from any previous problem set that you haven't gotten any points for so far.

 8. Submit a solution to a problem from any previous problem set that you haven't gotten any points for so far.